ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-02-14-tagalog-gold-standard.md

 > NLP pipelines for Tagalog.
 I plan to create a word vector-based and language model-based
 > training setup.

-I ran each experiment for three trials while reporting the mean and standard deviation.
+I ran each experiment for three trials, and I will report their mean and standard deviation.

 ### Finding the best word vector training setup